Accessibility statement for Cancel a lost or stolen passport

 This accessibility statement applies to the cancel a lost or stolen passport service.

-This website is run by Her Majesty’s Passport Office.
+This website is run by HM Passport Office.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.